Giant’s Yard’s Giant

 On the 1st of March 2016, Adel Cersaque took on to offer to the public a ridiculously huge biscuit to devour as a first glimpse of his soon to be world famous Giant’s Yard.
 Announcing its upcoming opening, the enormous biscuit became the eatable game board of a one-time promotion event centered around one straightfoward question: What’s in the cake?

 Leaded by a pushy, fake-smiling hostess, the public was encouraged to taste each of the 170 chocolat bar sized biscuits in order to answer to the enigma; as the printed advertisement table would progressively deliver the answer.

-Each piece being individually fashioned with a unique combination of flours and spices* — which, put together, would deliver the taste of a Gingerbread biscuit — was meant to result in an amusing confusion ; which would be answered by the hostess’s conclusion speech:
+Each piece being individually fashioned with a unique combination of flours and spices (being the most essential components of the oldest pastry product of the western world: the biscuit) which, put together, would deliver the taste of a Gingerbread biscuit.
+The event was meant to result in an amusing confusion; which would be answered by the hostess’s conclusion speech: